wiloon/blog/content/post/archive-1/2014-12-10-creating-stylish-uibuttons.md

 Now let&#8217;s try a more noteworthy tweak.
 The default system font just isn&#8217;t cutting it.
 The game menu we&#8217;re building needs a font that can match the visual aesthetic of the game.
 A quick search on Google Fonts reveals just a font called Knewave by Tyler Finck that should do the trick.
 Download Knewave now.

 After downloading the Knewave-Regular.ttf file, you&#8217;ll need to drag it into the Project Navigator pane in Xcode to add it to your project.
 Next, open up theInfo.plist file.
-Add a new property list row and type in "Fonts provided by application&#8221;.
+Add a new property list row and type in "Fonts provided by application".
 An array should be created automatically.
-Set the string associated with Item 0 to "Knewave-Regular.ttf&#8221;.
+Set the string associated with Item 0 to "Knewave-Regular.ttf".
 Double check the name because the value is case sensitive.
 Save the file.

 After making the above modification, your Info.plist file should now look like this:

 Next, you&#8217;ll need to add the Knewave-Regular.ttf file to your project&#8217;s bundled resources.
-Select "SleekButtons&#8221; from the Project Navigator and then click the "Build Phases&#8221; tab.
-Expand the "Copy Bundle Resources&#8221; drop down and then click the plus sign.
+Select "SleekButtons" from the Project Navigator and then click the "Build Phases" tab.
+Expand the "Copy Bundle Resources" drop down and then click the plus sign.

 At this point, you should be able to begin using the Knewave font in your project!
 Let&#8217;s test that out by jumping back to the ViewController.m file and modifying theviewDidLoad method to set a custom font: